Jitu Patwari: Early life and education

 He was born in Bijalpur, a small town near Indore, on 19 November 1973, to Ramesh Chandra Kodarlal Patwari and Pirak Bai Patwari.
 He has completed his schooling from Government Multi Malhar Ashram Higher Secondary School, Indore and then pursued his B.A. and L.L.B. degrees from Devi Ahilya Vishwavidyalaya Indore.

 His grandfather Kodarlal Patwari served as a freedom fighter during the Indian independence movement.
 His father, Ramesh Chandra Patwari, is also an active leader of Indian National Congress.

 Political career

 He first became MLA in 2013 from Rau Vidhan Sabha.
 He is currently the Secretary of All India Congress Committee and is in charge of Gujarat Pradesh Congress Committee.
 He is also the President of the Madhya Pradesh Congress Committee as well as national media panelist of Indian National Congress.
 Earlier he was President of Madhya Pradesh Youth Congress.

 He won election for the second time from Rau in 2018.
-He lost his first election from Jitu Jirati(BJP Candidate).
+He won his first election against Jitu Jirati (BJP) in 2013.

-He was the Cabinet Minister of Higher Education, Youth and Sports Affairs in the Government of Madhya Pradesh, after Indian National Congress formed the government in Madhya Pradesh after 15 months and resigned after 2020 Madhya Pradesh political turmoil by Scindia joining BJP with 22 MLAs.
+He was the Cabinet Minister of Higher Education, Youth and Sports Affairs in the Government of Madhya Pradesh, after Indian National Congress formed the government in Madhya Pradesh.
+Resigned 15 months later after 2020 Madhya Pradesh political turmoil effected by Jyotiraditya Scindia joining BJP with 22 MLAs.

 In December 2023 he was appointed the President of Madhya Pradesh Congress Committee.